 Upcoming Green ICT conferences and workshops around the world.
-We just added a 2014 event in Dresden, Germany.
+We just added a 2014 events in Croatia, India and the Untied States.
 We have also included links to past conferences to aid your search for Green ICT materials.

 Quiz: Which region has the most Green ICT conferences?

 New ICT facilities implementing the latest in Green ICT technologies and practices garner much publicity, yet a lot is being done with existing ones.
 The latest post looks at what a major financial services company accomplished through interdepartmental cooperation.